ersanchez/instructional-design/baofeng_uv-5r/README.md

 ## Training Needs

+The product manual that comes with the Boafeng UV-5R does not contain enough information about setting up this device for amateur radio operations.

-Beginning amateur radio operators experience difficulty transmitting or receiving transmissions on this radio.
+As a result, beginning amateur radio operators experience difficulty configuring this device to transmit or receive transmissions.

-People interested in becoming licensed radio operators experience difficulty receiving transmissions on this radio.
+People interested in becoming licensed radio operators experience difficulty configuring this device to receive transmissions.

-This training will enable amateur radio operators or those interested in becoming licensed radio operators to operate the Baofeng UV-5R HT.
+This training will enable:

+* licensed amateur radio operators to transmit and receive via simplex and repeater mode.
+* un-licensed radio owners to receive transmissions for listening purposes only.

 ## Learner Characteristics